 Traditionally the Greek islands haven’t been considered winter destinations, however, this means the cooler months can be ideal for a honeymoon on Santorini.

 You’ll be able to enjoy the island’s picturesque beauty without the crowds – perfect for stealing away plenty of intimate moments.
-Plus, although some amenities do close, plenty remains open catering to both locals and off-season travelers.
+Plus, although some amenities do close, plenty remain open catering to both locals and off-season travelers.